ozps/promotion-webapp/README.md

 You need to :

-1.  create mySQL Database using dbproject.sql in config folder.
+1.  create mySQL Database using dbproject.sql in config folder
-2.  create user who can access database.
+2.  create user who can access database
-3.  create Table User which consists of user records(username and password).
+3.  create Table User which consists of user records(username and password)

     <table>
         <tr>